Meningococcal B (Men-B) vaccine

 The Men-B vaccine protects against infection from one of the most common types of meningococcal bacteria, type B. The vaccine is approved by Health Canada.

 The Men-B vaccine is not part of the routine immunization schedule in B.C.
 However, a vaccine for meningococcal C disease is routinely provided to infants and a vaccine that protects against meningococcal types A, C, Y and W is provided to students in grade 9.
-Both of these vaccines are provided for free.
-For more information see HealthLinkBC File #23a Meningococcal C conjugate (Men-C) vaccine and HealthLinkBC File #23b Meningococcal quadrivalent vaccines.
+Both vaccines are provided for free.
+For more information, visit HealthLinkBC File #23a Meningococcal C conjugate (Men-C) vaccine and HealthLinkBC File #23b Meningococcal quadrivalent conjugate vaccines.

 Who should get the vaccine?